300x3/ALWAYSON/README.md

 Git LFS or separate artifact repository for large meshes, textures, point clouds, and generated results.

+#1.8-A
+MENUS AND PHYSICAL INTELLIGENCE

+MENUS MUST EXIST FOR:
+1. 3D PRINTER - FILAMENT
+2. LASER POWDER BED FUSION PRINTER - POWDER
+3. STORAGE (BINS OF PARTS ON CAROUSEL)
+4. FABRICATION (INDIVIDUAL PRODUCTS FABRICATED BY ROBOT ARMS IN CELLS)
+5. FRIDGE
+6. FREEZER
+7. PANTRY
+8. KITCHEN (MEALS OR CHEMISTRY PROJECTS)

+THESE MENUS ARE EXPECTED TO CHANGE OVER TIME, SIMULATIONS MUST DEVELOP PHYSICAL INTELLIGENCE THAT WORKS WITH EACH INDIVIDUAL MENU.
+EACH MENU ALSO ACTS AS AN INVENTORY OF MATERIALS.

 ## 1.9 Corda, pCloud, and IPFS

 Corda is the private provenance, receipt, ownership, approval, and entitlement layer.
 It must not become a bulk datastore or real-time flight-control system.
 Corda’s model is intended for private transactions among relevant participants rather than universal public broadcast. [github](https://github.com/corda/corda)